bearandhammer/knowledge-vault/obsidian-vault/👔 Professional Skills/Azure Fundamentals.md

 ---

 Cert - never expires!!!
-For live.
+For life.

 ---